Dangerous Goods

 8

-All class 8 must be removed within 72 hours.
+All class 8 substances must be removed from terminal within 72 hours.

 Cargo may remain on vessel.